Cal-Rex/definitely-not-battleships/TESTING.md

 - Safari on iOS
     - By Tester/s

 The program worked optimally on all desktop settings.
-The program did sun into position and sizing issues on Android devices, and  the program coutld not be interacted with on handheld iOS devices.
+The program did run into position and sizing issues on Android devices, and the program could not be interacted with on handheld iOS devices.
 However, this was not in project scope and therefore not addressed.